iThorgrim/lua_simple_conditions/README.md

 ## Integration

 Designed to be easy to use with any Eluna project, you can use lua_simple_conditions to structure the conditional code of your project.
-For example, within the lua_player_aura project or lua_player_statistics or lua_spell_overlay, lua_simple_conditions is used to manage the conditions under which auras are applied to players.
+For example, within the lua_player_aura project, lua_simple_conditions is used to manage the conditions under which auras are applied to players.